bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 this kind of stuff that the jQuery animations will feel a little bit clunky because jQuery is using JavaScript to create those animations.
-The effects library is not as useful today as it once was, although it can still be useful.
+The effects library is not as useful today as it once was, although it can still be useful.</p>

-The two things that are still really useful about jQuery are the plugin system for additional functionality.
+<p>The two things that are still really useful about jQuery are the plugin
+system for additional functionality.
 There are thousands of plugins written for jQuery and we&apos;ll look at a few of them.
 But you can explore many on your own and the wonderful thing about plugins is that, other